ngarciacakamai/EDNS/README.md

 The script updates and pushes the change live by activating the zone inmidiatelly.
 So please proceed with caution.

-You will find the .js script and the .txt file in this gidhup directory, update your edgerc location and account SW accordingly.
+You will find the .js script and the .txt file in this gidhub directory, update your edgerc location and account SW accordingly.